CNIC-Proteomics/iq-Proteo/docs/install_r.md

 7. Now that R is installed, you need to download and install RStudio.

+Recommendation: Use R 3.5 or higger because fix a bug moving temporal files

 ## Linux distribution

 1. Open an internet browser and go to [www.r-project.org](http://www.r-project.org/).